benduran/lets-version/README.md

                       lets-version will do "git fetch origin --tags --force" to ensure your branch if up-to-date with the tags on origin [boolean] [default: false]
+      --byName       If true and the --json flag has not been set, reports the c hanged packages by their package.json names, instead of by their relative file paths        [boolean] [default: false]
 ```

 ### `get-conventional-since-bump`